dotmpe/chauvet/Hacking.rst

 same functionality.

 ----

-XXX: not sure yet about how/where RGBA has its use

 TODO: using name attribute (among others) in SASS rules, which are for sure not DOM/CSS standards compatible fields.